Supercraft 7 Days To Die hosting

 sdtd/bin/Modsand configuration files such asserverconfig.xmlas needed. - Return to the control panel, set GameWorld/GameName to the uploaded world, and restart the server.
 Watch the console for the correct world name before players join.

 Prefer a video walkthrough?
 Jump to the FTP upload section of the User Guide.
+Need a map to upload?
+Browse the 7D2D maps hub for ready-to-host worlds.

 Troubleshooting and best practices